What Are the Stages of the Mediation Process in the UK?

 • The mediator shifts everyone’s focus away from demand to what can be done.

 • This step might take multiple attempts.
-The goal is to develop a mutually agreeable solution for all participants.
+The goal is to develop a mutually agreeable solution for all the participants.

 Step 6: Arriving at a Settlement